PurpleI2P/i2pd_docs_en/docs/tutorials/yggdrasil-only-mode.md

 If you use Yggdrasil subnet and want to bind your router to a particular address specify it with `meshnets.yggaddress=` your local yggdrasil address

 Start i2pd, it will also reseed from an yggdrasil reseed server.
 No clearnet communication is involved.
+Important: Make sure that the system clock is syncronized.